First Lady Suite

-First Lady Suite is a chamber musical by Michael John LaChiusa.
-The musical contains four separate segments about four of the First Ladies of the United States of America and the people surrounding them.
+First Lady Suite is a chamber musical by Michael John LaChiusa which premiered Off-Broadway in 1993.
+It consists primarily of four segments capturing moments in the lives of certain First Ladies of the United States of America.
 They are: Eleanor Roosevelt, Mamie Eisenhower, Bess Truman, and Jacqueline Bouvier Kennedy.
-It premiered Off-Broadway in 1993.
+Other First Ladies are also featured in smaller vignettes.

 Productions

-The chamber musical was produced by the New York Shakespeare Festival at the Public Theater from November 30, 1993 through December 26, 1993, running for 32 performances.
-Directed by Kirsten Sanderson, it featured Alice Playten (Lady Bird Johnson and Mamie Eisenhower), Debra Stricklin (Margaret Truman), Carolann Page (Eleanor Roosevelt), Maureen Moore (Amelia Earhart, Jacqueline Bouvier Kennedy), and David Wasson (Dwight Eisenhower, Bess Truman).
-The production received the Obie Award, Performance (Playten) and Special Citation (LaChiusa).
+First Lady Suite was first produced by the New York Shakespeare Festival at the Public Theater.
+Directed by Kirsten Sanderson, it ran for 32 performances from November 30, 1993 through December 26, 1993.
+Alice Playten won an Obie Award for her Performance as Mamie Eisenhower and Lady Bird Johnson.
+Another Obie was awarded to LaChiusa himself for the production, with a Special Citation.

-The Blank Theatre, Los Angeles, California, presented a revised version of the musical from March 7, 2002 – April 14, 2002.
-Directed by Daniel Henning, the cast featured Gregory Jbara as Dwight Eisenhower/Bess Truman/Presidential Aide, Kate Shindle as Amelia Earhart, Evelyn Halus as Eleanor Roosevelt/Evelyn Lincoln, Heather Lee as Mary Gallagher, Bronwen Booth as Jacqueline Kennedy, Irene Warner as Lady Bird Johnson/Ike's Chauffeur/Margaret Truman, Eydie Alyson as Mamie Eisenhower, Mary-Pat Green as Lorena Hickock and Paula Newsome as Marian Anderson/The First Lady.
+The Blank Theatre in Los Angeles, California presented a revised version of the musical from March 7, 2002 – April 14, 2002.
+It was directed by Daniel Henning.
+The cast album from the production is available on PS Classics.

-A New York revival produced by Transport Group Theatre Company ran at The Connelly Theater in New York City from April 6, 2004 through April 17, 2004.
-This production received two Drama Desk Award nominations: Outstanding Revival of a Musical and Outstanding Featured Actress in a Musical (Mary Testa).
-Directed by Jack Cummings III, the cast included Julia Murney (Amelia Earhart), Mary Beth Peil (Eleanor Roosevelt), Mary Testa (Lorena Hickok), Robyn Hussa (Jacqueline Bouvier Kennedy), Sherry D. Boone (Marian Anderson), Donna Lynne Champlin, Ruth Gottschall (Margaret Truman), James Hindman (Eisenhower, and Cheryl Stern (Mamie Eisenhower).
+A New York revival produced by Transport Group Theatre Company ran at The Connelly Theater from April 6, 2004 through April 17, 2004.
+This production, directed by Jack Cummings III, received two Drama Desk Award nominations: Outstanding Revival of a Musical and Outstanding Featured Actress in a Musical for Mary Testa as Lorena Hickok.

-The 2004 revival had the added prologue and epilogue, sung individually and by the group, which explains the theme, to "fly away from the constraints that come with the traditional First Lady's privileged life."
-The Transport Group Theatre Company's acclaimed 2004 NYC revival was filmed for preservation by The Theatre on Film and Tape Archive, a division of The New York Performing Arts Library at Lincoln Center.
+The 2004 revival included additional ensemble prologue and epilogue numbers, which more directly explained its characters' desire to "fly away from the constraints that come with the traditional First Lady's privileged life."
+The revival was filmed for preservation by The Theatre on Film and Tape Archive, a division of The New York Performing Arts Library at Lincoln Center.

-The cast album from the Blank Theater production is available on PS Classics.

 The show had its London premiere at the Union Theatre between September 29 and October 17, 2009.